Sudden wealth syndrome: Diagnosis and treatment

-There is no medicinal treatment for Sudden Wealth Syndrome.
+There is no medicinal treatment for sudden wealth syndrome.
 Treatments or methods of overcoming the condition usually include clinic visits and consulting in therapists, psychologists or psychiatrists.
 This can help an individual achieve stability to their situation and provide them with both emotional and financial security.

-To diagnose and treat Sudden Wealth Syndrome, a clinician must address a person’s current emotions and behaviours, as well as their socioeconomic status and childhood relationship with money.
-This includes analysing the recipient’s cultural views of affluence, their intra-personal relationship with themselves, and relationships with family, friends, and work colleagues.
+To diagnose and treat sudden wealth syndrome, a clinician must address a person's current emotions and behaviours, as well as their socioeconomic status and childhood relationship with money.
+This includes analysing the recipient's cultural views of affluence, their intra-personal relationship with themselves, and relationships with family, friends, and colleagues.
 Additionally, understanding a recipient's family origin can reveal a background or relation to compulsive spending, bankruptcy, poor boundaries surrounding money, and using money as a means of reward or control.